rhysd/tinyjson/README.md

 Goals:

 - Using Stable APIs; using no experimental APIs, no compiler plugin
-- Reasonable simple JSON object interface; not serialize/deserialize JSON format to some specific `struct`
+- Reasonable simple JSON object interface
 - No crate dependencies at runtime
 - Well tested with famous JSON test suites
   - [JSON checker in json.org](http://www.json.org/JSON_checker/)